-When done well, the family Halloween costume, one where every member of the family is dressed to reflect a certain theme, is hard to beat.
-Who can roll their eyes at a mother, father, and kids dressed as all the Where’s Waldo? characters or the cast of Mushroom Kingdom?
+When done well, family Halloween costume ideas are hard to beat.
+It’s a group effort, in which every member of the family is dressed to reflect one part of the larger theme.
+Who can roll their eyes at a mother, father, and kids all dressed as Where’s Waldo? characters or the cast of Mushroom Kingdom?
 It’s cheesy, sure.
 But it’s so damn charming.
 And you don’t have to run out to Spirit Halloween and cough up $100 on plastic-packed costumes sets to make it happen.
-In fact, the best family Halloween costumes are done on the cheap, cleverly using items you have at home or that you buy on the cheap from a craft store.
-If you’re looking for some inspiration, here are a few ideas for family Halloween costume ideas to use as thought-starters.
+In fact, the best family Halloween costumes ideas allow you to cleverly utilize cheap items from the craft store or from your home.
+If you’re looking for some inspiration, here are a few family Halloween costume ideas to use as thought-starters.

 The Cat in the Hat and His Many Things

 When Theodor Geisel unleashed the Cat in the Hat back in 1957, he armed a generation of families with multiple kids with a quick, cheap go-to costume.
-Parents can go big with full-blown costumes, but honestly, all it really takes is a striped hat, some whiskers, and as many sets of blue wigs, red pajamas, and handmade “Thing” tags as necessary.
+Parents can go big with full-blown costumes, and kids can go in a miniature version, but honestly, all it really takes is a striped hat, some whiskers, and as many sets of blue wigs, red pajamas, and handmade “Thing” tags as necessary.

 Those simultaneously adorable and obnoxious decals people put on the back of their vans to show everybody how many people are in their family are pretty milquetoast.
 But dress every family member in black and don the clothing with stick person-shaped glowing tape or sticks and you’ve got a costume that’s at once simultaneously cool and safe in the dark.